menu-highlight

 Conti: Being alone!
 I need a lot of alone time to recharge and have since I was a child. ~

-EmmeK Magazine Cover
+Publication: EmmeK Magazine (Italy)

-English Text flag Interviewed by Cinzia Blanket for New Age and New Sounds Magazine
+Interviewed by Cinzia Blanket for New Age and New Sounds Magazine

 He has left television studios and theatre stages to dedicate himself to music.
 After composing two albums filled with poetic and intimate sound landscapes, this versatile artist born in Buenos Aires creates a new work, completely inspired by the story of Scheherazade.